davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 ### How It Works

 Arduino programs are written in the C or C++ programming languages.
 One of the goals of the Arduino creators was to provide a programming environment that would be relatively easy for people with little or no programming experience to get things done quickly.
 At the time, microcontrollers were expensive and were programmed with assembly language or C with complicated tools and processes.
-The Arduino language is still C, but with wrapped inside a simple (relatively) IDE and compiler toolset, with a rich, but simple set of built-in functions.
+The Arduino language is still C, but wrapped inside a relatively simple IDE and compiler toolset, with a rich, but simple set of built-in functions.
 Instead of having to worry about tons of C code that interacts with the Arduino's hardware, Arduino programs typically contain (or begin with) two simple C functions that the Arduino system calls.

 ```c
 void setup() {